Skip to main content

 St Mungo Museum of Religious Life and Art

-St Mungo Museum is named after the city's patron saint who brought the Christian faith to Glasgow in the 6th century.
+St Mungo Museum is named after Glasgow's patron saint who brought the Christian faith to the city in the 6th century.
 It is built on the site of the medieval Bishops’ Castle and is designed in its style.
 The galleries are full of displays, objects and stunning works of art that explore the importance of religion in peoples’ lives across the world and across time.

 The venue aims to promote understanding and respect between people of different faiths and those of none and offers something for everyone.
 There are regular events, from family-friendly activities to talks about culture and religion in Scotland today.